 Fellowships and other forms of funding are awarded to incoming students in recognition of academic achievement and in expectation of scholarly success.
 Research experience is considered an important aspect of the training of graduate students, and most graduate fellowships and Graduate Research Assistance-ships involve some form of research apprenticeship.

-More detailed information can be obtained from Andrea Constancio, Program Coordinator, Department of Sociomedical Sciences, Mailman School of Public Health, 722 W. l68th St., New York, NY l0032, or firstname.lastname@example.org.
-Before contacting Ms. Constancio, students should review information about the program available on the department website and on the Mailman page for prospective Ph.D. students.
+More detailed information may be obtained from Andrea Constancio, Program Coordinator, Department of Sociomedical Sciences, Mailman School of Public Health, 722 W. l68th St., New York, NY l0032, or ac995 [at] columbia.edu.

 Sociomedical Sciences Predoctoral Fellowship in Gender, Sexuality and Health

 This fellowship is supported by the first NIH-funded program to focus on gender, sexuality, and health.
 The fellowship is designed to prepare students for research and teaching careers in historical and/or social scientific approaches to gender and sexuality.
 Many of our fellows explore how social and cultural aspects of gender or sexuality shape reproductive and sexual health.

 The department invites applications from individuals interested in a multidisciplinary program that combines rigorous graduate studies in anthropology, history, psychology, or sociology with specialized courses and doctoral research apprenticeships in gender, sexuality, and health.
 The department will support one or two fellowships annually for up to five years.